 How do we, as scientists, collaborate to learn about the communities and interactions in the world?

-Topics of Study: Scientific inquiry • Ecosystem interactions • Animal behaviors and adaptations • Earth's biomes • Environmental issues and solutions • Computer Science
+Topics of Study: Scientific inquiry • Ecosystem interactions • Environmental issues and solutions • Computer Science • Properties of matter • Science of sound

 Skills We Teach: Developing a strong science vocabulary • Group collaboration on projects • Incorporating technology to present ideas • Recording and analyzing scientific data • Communicating findings • Measuring accurately • Designing and creating through the engineering process